Karim Amer

 Karim Amer (born November 10, 1983) is an Egyptian-American film producer and director.
 He worked on The Square (2013) and The Great Hack (2019); the former was the first Egyptian film to earn an Academy Award nomination and went on to win three Emmy Awards, while the latter got nominated for an Emmy and a BAFTA Award.
 In 2020, he produced and directed The Vow, an HBO documentary series about the self-improvement group, NXIVM.
+In 2022, he produced and directed Flight/Risk for Amazon Studios, revolving around whistleblowers at Boeing.

 Life and work

 Amer and filmmaking partner Jehane Noujaim met whilst she was filming The Square, which he went on to co-produce with her.
 That film is about the Egyptian Crisis up until 2013, starting with the Egyptian revolution of 2011 at Tahrir Square.
 The film went on to win the Audience Award at the Sundance Film Festival and the Toronto Film Festival.
 It ultimately won three Emmy Awards and was the first Egyptian film to get nominated for an Academy Award.